10 best bathroom plants – low light, humidity-loving greenery for your space

-If you're into house plants, then you'll likely enjoy seeing them everywhere – including in the bathroom.
-And, bathrooms – with or without windows – believe it or not, make wonderful spots for plants.
-You'll know that the first rule of caring for house plants properly is to know where they come from and to help replicate that environment.
-And, while humidity, dappled light or even full shade may seem like disastrous growing conditions for some plants, it's actually the perfect climate for most topical plant varieties.
-All of which happen to be brilliant for general wellbeing, feng shui and ahem, decor.
-So if you have a free spot in your bathroom, this is the best greenery to consider.
+FYI: The first rule of caring for house plants properly is to know where they come from and help replicate that environment.
+While humidity, dappled light, or even full shade may seem like disastrous growing conditions for some plants, the bathroom is actually the perfect climate for most topical plant varieties.

 Asparagus Fern house plant in small motif pot